OrelNaranjoD/akira-flex-ui/.github/instructions/project.instructions.md

 - Create separate environment files for development, staging, and production.
 - Use environment variables for API URLs, tokens, etc.
 - Do not hardcode sensitive values; use external configuration.
+- Configure API endpoints using the Global Configuration Service pattern:
+  - Each application defines endpoints in `src/app/config/api-endpoints.ts`
+  - Endpoints are configured via `provideAppInitializer` in `app.config.ts`
+  - Shared services like `AuthService` read configuration from `GlobalConfigService`
+  - This ensures apps can be separated in the future while maintaining shared logic.

 ## CI/CD and Code Quality